Guide · AI Roleplay Memory

 - Start fresh chats with a summary.
 When a long chat degrades, many players open a new chat and paste a tight summary of the story so far.
 It is a real fix and a painful one: you are doing the remembering yourself, by hand, forever.
 The summary also starts scrolling away the moment you resume playing.

 Character.AI is built as a conversation with a personality, and at that job it is genuinely good.
 But a conversation and a story are different things.
 A story accumulates: names, debts, injuries, promises, the town you burned, the friend you buried.
-A context window does not accumulate.
-It slides.
-Whatever falls off the back edge is gone unless you carry it forward yourself.
+A context generated reply still uses a selected set of context, even when the product has memory and retrieval systems behind it.

 What it feels like when the story keeps score

 The honest caveat: the Narrator is still an AI, and in the moment it can phrase a detail loosely, the way any model can.
 The difference is what sits underneath.
-When prose slips, you correct it in a plain out-of-character note and the record holds.
-What you did does not drift, because it is not stored in anyone's memory.
-It is written down.
+When prose slips, a plain out-of-character note can correct the record.
+Supported mechanical state remains a stronger source of truth than generated wording, while narrative detail can still need correction.

 The fifteen-minute test